Automated Tests

 Watching the test run

-Running the tests locally (e.g. with npm run wdio-local
+Running the tests locally (For example, with npm run wdio-local

 ) will allow you to watch it run but if you interact with the page the test will fail in unexpected ways.
 Furthermore the browser will close after a short timeout so you won’t be able to inspect the console or DOM.
 To do this, force quit the process running the test before it tears down and you will be able to navigate around the app, use Chrome dev tools, and inspect the docs in the database to (hopefully) work out what’s going wrong.